 Paying Taxes on Your Contributions

 The point of a Roth IRA is that the money gets taxed as income upfront, then grows tax-free.
-But the money in your 401(k) was shielded from taxes (by being withheld from your paycheck).
+But the money in your 401(k) was shielded from taxes.
 So you’ll now need to pay income tax on that money so that it qualifies for a Roth.

 The funds you roll over are added to your taxable income for the year you do the rollover.
 Income taxes you owe will be calculated from that new total.
 Since the “income” from your IRA isn’t coming from a paycheck, though, the tax you owe on it won’t be withheld.
-To make up for this, you may need to make an estimated tax payment during the quarter that you rollover.
+It’ll have to come out of your pocket, and to avoid a penalty, you may need to make an estimated tax payment before filing your taxes for the year.

 If you overestimate how much your tax bill is going up and overpay your estimated tax payments, that’s OK.
 You’ll get a refund if you end up paying more than you owe.

 If you’re converting a large balance to a Roth, your tax bill for the year could go up substantially.
 That’s especially true if the extra “income” pushes you into a higher tax bracket.
-To blunt this impact, you might convert a little of the money at a time over the next few years to keep yourself in a lower bracket.
-To accomplish this, you can open a Traditional IRA and roll over your 401(k) funds into there.
-Then, over the next few years, you can do partial conversions of those funds into a Roth IRA.
+To lower this impact, you could convert only part of the traditional IRA over two or more years.
 By spreading out your conversion, you avoid having a huge tax bill to pay all at once, and perhaps keep yourself in a lower bracket.

 What About a Roth 401(k)?

-If you’re looking to perform a rollover from a Roth 401(k) to a Roth IRA, the process is quite simple.
-All you’ll have to do is follow the same steps as if you were rolling over a traditional 401(k).
-With this process, however, you won’t have to deal with making estimated tax payments or dealing with any tax concerns at all.
-This is because you’re rolling from one Roth account to another, so the tax structure is staying the same.
-If you’re looking to convert your Roth 401(k) into a traditional IRA, you’re unfortunately out of luck.
-You can’t un-pay taxes on the money in your Roth 401(k), which makes a traditional rollover impossible.
+If you’re looking to do a rollover from a Roth 401(k) to a Roth IRA (minus any company match), the process is quite simple.
+All you’ll have to do is follow the same steps as if you were rolling over a traditional 401(k) to a traditional IRA.
+The tax structure is staying the same.
+If you’re looking to convert your Roth 401(k) into a traditional IRA, you’re out of luck.
+Unfortunately, this isn’t possible, since you can’t un-pay taxes on the money in your Roth 401(k).

 Tips for Saving for Retirement